spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-warehouse-picking-feature.md

 </details>

 3. Then, add the `DummyPicking` subprocess to the `DummyPayment01` process as an example.
-Consider OMS configuration using `DummyPayment01` process as an example:
+Consider OMS configuration using the `DummyPayment01` process as an example:

 **config/Zed/oms/DummyPayment01.xml**